tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-The first time each <b>Equip</b> order attached to target melee card is activated this turn, it activation gains -1 Cost.
+The first time each <b>Equip</b> order attached to target melee card is activated this turn, that activation gains -1 Cost.
 <br>

 ##### ALP.MEL.033